June 17, 2025

 What users say about Bluedot and Granola

-The platform's dependency on Chrome browser and limited mobile support creates accessibility issues for many users.
-Organizations that don't use Chrome as their primary browser or users who need mobile app functionality find themselves constrained by Bluedot's technical requirements.
-Since the best experience requires Chrome on desktop, users working in mixed-browser environments or those who need to record meetings on mobile devices may find the platform unsuitable for their workflow needs.
+The platform's dependence on Chrome and lack of mature mobile support creates another barrier for users.
+Organizations that don't use Chrome as their primary browser or teams that need mobile recording capabilities may find Bluedot incompatible with their workflows.
+Since the best experience requires Chrome on desktop, users in mixed-technology environments or those who frequently attend meetings on mobile devices may be forced to seek alternatives that better support their preferred platforms and devices.

 Using Bluedot